-Don't Wait For Inspiration
+Don't Wait For Inspiration To Strike!

-Brian Tracy is one of the best-known authors in the field of setting goals and personal achievement and Eat That Frog!
+Tracy is one of the best-known authors in the field of setting goals and personal achievement and Eat That Frog!
 Is one of his shortest books, running to just over 100 pages.
 However, the advice to eat a live frog every day before doing anything else is a classic.

-Of course, you are not going to eat a live frog.
 The frog is a metaphor for your biggest and most complex task of the day.
 The one that always gets put to the back of the pile in favour of shorter tasks that are easier to do.